 At the start of every unit, children are provided Knowledge Organisers which organise the key figures, events, facts and vocabulary for the unit

 Black History Month

-Every October, we celebrate Black History Month with a large competition and school-wide exhibition.
+We will be celebrating Black History Month in June with a large competition and school-wide event.
 At Salusbury we understand the importance of teaching diverse stories and representations of the past, so international and black history is taught throughout the year.